3: Religion and beliefs

-The Triple Goddess: Maiden, Mother, Crone; the three fates.

-The sons of Cronus: Zeus, Poseidon, and Hades.

-The Slavic god Triglav has three heads.

-Esoteric tradition

-The Theosophical Society has three conditions of membership.

-Gurdjieff's Three Centers and the Law of Three.

-Liber AL vel Legis, the central scripture of the religion of Thelema, consists of three chapters, corresponding to three divine narrators respectively: Nuit, Hadit and Ra-Hoor-Khuit.

-The Triple Greatness of Hermes Trismegistus is an important theme in Hermeticism.
+Many world religions contain triple deities or concepts of trinity, including the Hindu Trimurti and Tridevi, the Triglav (lit.
+'Three-headed one'), the chief god of the Slavs, the three Jewels of Buddhism, the three Pure Ones of Taoism, the Christian Trinity, the Greek goddess hecate and the Triple Goddess of Wicca.

+Pythagoras and the Pythagorean school highlighted that the number 3, which they called triad, is the only number to equal the sum of all the terms below it, and the only number whose sum with those below equals the product of them and itself.

 As a lucky or unlucky number

 Three (三, formal writing: 叁, pinyin sān, Cantonese: saam1) is considered a good number in Chinese culture because it sounds like the word "alive" (生 pinyin shēng, Cantonese: saang1), compared to four (四, pinyin: sì, Cantonese: sei1), which sounds like the word "death" (死 pinyin sǐ, Cantonese: sei2).

-Counting to three is common in situations where a group of people wish to perform an action in synchrony: Now, on the count of three, everybody pull!
-Assuming the counter is proceeding at a uniform rate, the first two counts are necessary to establish the rate, and the count of "three" is predicted based on the timing of the "one" and "two" before it.
-Three is likely used instead of some other number because it requires the minimal amount counts while setting a rate.
+The phrase "Third time's the charm" refers to the superstition that after two failures in any endeavor, a third attempt is more likely to succeed.
+However, some superstitions say the opposite, stating that luck, especially bad luck, is often said to "come in threes".

-There is another superstition that it is unlucky to take a third light, that is, to be the third person to light a cigarette from the same match or lighter.
+One such superstition, called "Three on a Match", says that it is unlucky to be the third person to light a cigarette from the same match or lighter.
 This superstition is sometimes asserted to have originated among soldiers in the trenches of the First World War when a sniper might see the first light, take aim on the second and fire on the third.

-The phrase "Third time's the charm" refers to the superstition that after two failures in any endeavor, a third attempt is more likely to succeed.
-This is also sometimes seen in reverse, as in "third man [to do something, presumably forbidden] gets caught".

-Luck, especially bad luck, is often said to "come in threes".